 An incentive programme applies to certain key members of staff/senior executives, under which they are paid a variable bonus if set targets are met.

-The variable bonus is limited to a maximum of three months’ salary.
+The variable bonus is limited to a maximum of four months’ salary.
 It is also possible for an additional month’s salary to be paid on condition that this additional payment plus another monthly salary paid as a variable bonus or part of a variable bonus is used to purchase NIBE shares on the stock market.
 A further condition for entitlement to receive this additional month’s remuneration is that the NIBE shares purchased are retained for at least three years.
-Under normal circumstances, shares acquired in this way by members of staff shall be purchased on one occasion each year in February/March and the purchase shall be subject to the relevant insider trading regulations.
-No incentive programme is offered to the MD/CEO.
+Under normal circumstances, shares acquired in this way by members of staff shall be purchased on one occasion each year in February/March and the purchase shall be subject to the relevant market abuse regulations.
+No incentive programme is offered to the MD.
 Certain key individuals in the foreign companies acquired during recent years have incentive programmes that, in certain respects, deviate from the principles for remuneration that are otherwise applied in the NIBE Group.
 Further information about the principles that apply for senior executives can be found in Note 6 to the annual report.

 No severance pay or other benefits apply to the Chairman of the Board or to the directors, apart from the MD/CEO.